Iksas: Names of Iksas

-Gender in the Iksas
+Gender in the iksa

-Family Iksas
+Family iksa

 Matrilineal organisation and kinship ties also dictated the family iksa or domestic sphere of relations.
 Upon marriage, husbands joined their wives' households but were precluded as members of her clan or kinship network.
 Instead, he was considered a guest and not a direct relative.
 In the event of separation, divorcee husbands would return to the iksa with which they carried a matrilineal connection, such as their sisters.

 Childcare

 On the contrary, children born from the union were instantaneously part of their biological mother's clan.
 These connections held crucial implications for the way family iksas ran a household.
 Choctaw women directed domestic life through food preparation and childcare, and their autonomy in agricultural labour intertwined with the upkeep of the home.
 In contrast to conventional responsibilities in Western fatherhood, the Choctaw child's eldest maternal uncle would be one of the primary decision-makers.
 The typical Choctaw father would be more heavily involved in nurturing his nieces and nephews than his biological children.
 As part of the complementary gendered dimension in the household, matrilines would work collaboratively with their siblings regarding childcare.